(by Dante Alighieri 1/6/1265 – 14/9/1321) (completed 1320)[Note: extracts are from, and reference is to, the John Ciardi translation]

-In just about every celestial painting by William Blake, one sees the cantos of Dante.
+In just about every celestial painting by William Blake, and others, one sees the cantos of Dante.

 Osip Mandelstam, during his exile in the Urals, wrote Conversation About Dante.
 He identified the way Dante loosed his demotic Tuscan on the world and helped clear the way forward.
 He said this: “The creation of Dante is above all the emergence into the world arena of the Italian language of his day, its emergence as a whole, as a system.”
 George Steiner, in his difficult but rich book, After Babel, highlights “Mandelstam’s penetrating comment on Dante and on linguistic form [which] echoes his own asphyxia under political terror, in the absence of tomorrow.”
 Steiner goes on to consider Rudolf Borchardt, who concluded that “Dante’s absence from the history of the German language and of German sensibility in the period 1300-1500 destroyed deep logical and material affinities between German feudalism and the ‘classical’ Christendom of the Provence and of Tuscany.”